-Check with your travel agent regarding the best airplane seats for children.
+Check with your travel agent about the best airplane seats for children.
 If traveling

-with young infants, request the bulkhead seats on long-distance flights, as often
+with young infants, ask for the bulkhead seats on long-distance flights.
+These often

-Arrange for special children's meals in advance, particularly if your children are
+Arrange for special children's meals ahead of time, especially if your child is a

-picky eaters.
+picky eater.
 Also carry along favorite foods and snacks, in case there is a shortage

 of meals.
-Also be sure to take along enough infant formula and baby food for a 24-hour
+Be sure to take along enough infant formula and baby food for a 24-hour

 Unless you are certain that child safety seats are available at your destination,